 Multiplatform publishers can generate revenue from users, from sponsors, or both.
-Consumer-focused portals that are sponsorship-based ask users to pay – not with money, but with time and information.
+Consumer-focused portals that are sponsorship-driven and engage in sponsorship advertising ask users to pay – not with money, but with time and information.
 They spend time viewing web pages and signing up for email feeds, thus creating advertising inventory that can be used to sell the publisher’s products (internal advertising) and/or sold to third-party sponsors (external advertising) on a CPM, CPC, CPA, or SEA basis.

 There are five unique ways a publisher makes money through sponsorship advertising, although they’re sometimes mixed and matched:

 - CPA (cost per action) – Based on how many sales or leads an ad generates

 - CPC (cost per click) – Based on how many clicks an ad receives

 - CPM (cost per thousand) – Based on the number of page views an ad receives

 - DIR (directory) – Based on the sale of a directory listing